HanSuhhi/csss/docs/components/button/Readme.md

 A necessary component.

 :::tip
-When I see a button appear on the screen.It's look like seeing "hello world" printed on the terminal.
+When I see a button appear on the screen.It's look like seeing `hello world` printed on the terminal.
 :::

 ## Color Style 🎨